tjmoses/crud-compare/README.md

 ```

-The length of a created, updated, or deleted value will be empty if they didn't exist.
+The values of the returned created, updated, or deleted values for compareObjectVals / compareArrayVals will be null if they do not exist.
 A shallow compare is performed on objects within the compareObjectVals function.

 ## Contribute